Mother Teresa Is Named A Saint — But Not Without Critics

 Presumably, some divine intervention.
 But also a lot of decision-making on the earthly level.

-Mother Teresa is due to be canonized as a saint in the Catholic Church on September 4, giving her an official place in Catholic dogma.
+Mother Teresa is due to be canonised as a saint in the Catholic Church on the 4th of September, giving her an official place in Catholic dogma.
 The Albanian nun and Nobel Peace Prize recipient, who died in 1997, will be named St. Teresa of Kolkata on Sunday.

 What makes a saint?